 The name “ArcelorMittal” combines two components: “Arcelor,” associated with strength and steel, and “Mittal,” the surname of the company’s founder, merging tradition with leadership.
 The logo visually brings together legacy and forward vision.

 The design resembles a sketch formed in a single fluid motion, later shaped into a complete graphic composition.
 The sweeping orange line represents liquid metal, ready to become anything.
 This is paired with the gray wordmark, which conveys strength and composure.
-The rounded typography adds warmth and openness, completing the logo as a cohesive and balanced representation of innovation, reliability, and transformation in the steel industry.
+The rounded typography adds warmth and openness, completing the logo into a cohesive, balanced representation of innovation, reliability, and transformation in the steel industry.